Is a Correction Looming Ahead for Luminar Technologies Inc. (LAZR)

 Sponsored

-The average price from analysts is $15.00, which is $7.83 above the current price.
-LAZR currently public float of 225.01M and currently shorts hold a 23.04% ratio of that float.
-Today, the average trading volume of LAZR was 6.32M shares.
+LAZR currently public float of 225.01M and currently shorts hold a 24.81% ratio of that float.
+Today, the average trading volume of LAZR was 6.47M shares.

 LAZR’s Market Performance